WildernessLabs/Chloroplast/docs/source/Installing/index.md

 https://docs.microsoft.com/en-us/dotnet/core/install/

 # Installing Chloroplast

-You can acquire chloroplast by installing it as either a [local or global tool](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-tool-install).
+You can acquire Chloroplast by installing it as either a [local or global tool](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-tool-install).

 ## Wilderness Labs package registry

 ### Recommended

 Chloroplast can be found on the public nuget.org package registry at:
 https://www.nuget.org/packages/Chloroplast.Tool/

 ### Package Repository
-However you can also choose to install it through the wilderness labs package registry.
-This means you'll need to add the authenticated nuget source as follows if you wish to do so.
+However you can also choose to install it through the Wilderness Labs package registry.
+This means you'll need to add the authenticated NuGet source as follows if you wish to do so.

 ```
 dotnet nuget add source https://nuget.pkg.github.com/WildernessLabs/index.json --name “wildernesslabs” --username << your github username >> --password << a personal access token >>